-- Immediately remove lenses. - If the discomfort or problem stops, then look closely at the lens.
+- · Immediately remove the lenses. - If the discomfort or problem stops, then look closely at the lens.
 If the lens is in any way damaged, do not put the lens back on the eye.
-Place the lens in the storage case and contact the eye care professional.
-If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses; then reinsert them.
-After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult the eye care professional.
+Place the lens in the storage case and contact their eye care professional.
+If the lens has dirt, an eyelads, no other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinlect the lenses; then reinsert them.
+After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult their eye care professional.

-If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care professional or physician, who must determine the need for examination, treatment or referral without delay.
+If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her ege care professional or physician, who must determine the need for examination, treatment or referral without delay.
 (See Important Treatment Information for Adverse Reactions.)
-A serious condition such as infection, corneal ulcer, corneal vascularization, or iritis may be present, and may progress rapidly.
+A serious condition such as infection, corneal vacue, corneal vascularization, or initis may be present, and may progress rapidly.
 Less serious reactions such as abrasions, epithelial stinging or bacterial conjunctivitis must be managed and treated carefully to avoid more serious complications.